Posted on Leave a comment

 III.

-They used to keep decks of cards behind the bar here at DiMarco’s, and possibly still do, as we’ve played many a game of euchre here.
-There was a long running tradition, and may still be, of pool tournaments played blatantly for cash in this bar, and nobody batted an eyelash.
+They used to keep decks of cards behind the bar here at DiMarco’s, as we played many a game of euchre here.
+There was a long running tradition of pool tournaments played blatantly for cash in this bar, and nobody batted an eyelash.
 Then again, I don’t remember ever seeing law enforcement around these parts, and the help situation was always remarkably consistent, with Jan and Zerby here just about every night.
 So you weren’t going to catch any heat from them, either.

 That TouchTunes jukebox at the very least had an REO Speedwagon album on it.
 This I know because Lisa, who I constantly berated for her somewhat horrible tastes in music, was particularly fond of that one, would play it here often.
 At some point along the line, though sleeping together off and on for about a decade, we did try actually dating for approximately an eight month stretch there in the middle.
 One night she was at this juke and that infernal Speedwagon disc was blasting Time For Me To Fly, while Lisa and Jen F stood there still picking out further tunes, and Jen told her, speaking of me, “Lisa, this song is for you.
 It’s time for you to fly.”